nbainaev/him-agent/install.md

 ```

 _The last command installs `hima` with the "development mode" flag.
 It allows you importing modules from the `hima` package outside of the package root folder, e.g. in Jupyter Notebooks or in another projects.
 Development mode flag `-e` prevents the package sources to be copied to the package index.
 Instead, the symlink is created, which means that the edits are "visible" immediately and don't require you to reinstall/update the package manually after any changes in its sources._

+### [Optional] Step 7.
+Install Pinball

+If you are planning to run experiments in [Pinball](https://github.com/ZhekaHauska/pinball) environment, you should also install it.

 ### Project structure